 Carla is a professional chef, and all the slicing and dicing has given her carpal tunnel that wakes her in the middle of the night with the pain.
 I blended some of our BackEase Synergy into our St. John’s Wort infused oil.
 Within a few days she was pain free.
 It’s not an instant magic wand cure-all…but the combined anti-inflammatory ingredients really helped.
 (July 2000)

 In New England, school didn’t start until the Thursday after Labor Day.
 Here in Middle Tennessee the children have been back to school for a couple of weeks now.
 If your little ones are having some problems going to bed earlier to catch an early school bus, you might try a few drops of Bulgarian Lavender, or Roman or English Chamomile in a bedtime bath to relax them and help them fall asleep.
-If getting them up and moving in the mornings is a problem, I suggest diffusing or spraying a water and EO spray in their room….our FogCutter is the most energizing synergy I have experienced.
+If getting them up and moving in the mornings is a problem, I suggest diffusing or spraying a water and EO spray [use an emulsion to blend] in their room….our FogCutter is the most energizing synergy I have experienced.
 (August 1999)